codiac-io/codiac-docs/docs/api-base/getting-started/index.md

     ```

+1. ## Check in your code

+    Now that you've created your api, and verified that its a good build and run, it is a good time to put a stake in the ground and commit your code.

+    You can do this with git, but codiac also provides you several source code commands to keep things simple.

+    The example below uses the `stage` command with the `-c` (aka: `--commit`) argument to perform both the stage and commit in the same step.

+    ```
+    cod stage -A -c "Initial project creation"
+    ```

-6. **Add a set of RESTful CRUD endpoints for an entity**
+6. ## Add a set of RESTful CRUD endpoints for an entity

-    Let's say you have a "shoe" entity in your domain, and you want to enable consumers of your api to create, read, update, and delete it (aka: CRUD).
+    Let's say you have a "shoe" entity in your business domain, and you want to enable consumers of your api to create, read, update, and delete it (aka: CRUD).

     The ApiDef extensions make easy work of this, and you're going to need to tell them a few things about your shoe entity.